-Six Months Ended

-Yea Years Ended December 31, June 3 30,
+Year Years Ended December 31, Three Months Ended March 31,

 2003 2004 2005 2005 2006

 (unaudited)

 Carrier A 16% 17% 17% 18% 16%

-Carrier B 18% 17% 15% 15% 13%
+Carrier B 18% 17% 15% 17% 14%

 Fair Value of Financial Instruments-The carrying amounts of our financial instruments, including cash and cash equivalents, investments, accounts receivable, accounts payable and accrued liabilities (including accrued compensation and benefits, accrued marketing expenses and other current liabilities), approximate fair value because of their short maturities.
-The carrying amounts of our capital leases approximate the fair value of these obligations based upon our best estimates of interest rates that would be available for similar debt obligations at December 31, 2004 and 2005 and June 30, 2006.
+The carrying amounts of our capital leases approximate the fair value of these obligations based upon our best estimates of interest rates that would be available for similar debt obligations at December 31, 2004 and 2005 and March 31, 2006.

-Cost of Revenue-Sharing-Cost of revenue-sharing consists primarily of payments related to health insurance policies sold to members who were referred to our website by marketing partners with whom we have revenue-sharing arrangements.
-In accordance with EITF No. 01-9, Accounting for Consideration Given by a Vendor to a Customer (including a Reseller of the Vendor's Products), costs related to revenue-sharing arrangements are expensed at the time the related revenue is recognized.
+Cost of Revenue-Cost of revenue consists primarily of payments related to health insurance policies sold to members who were referred to our website by marketing partners with whom we have revenue-sharing arrangements.
+In accordance with EITF No. 01-9, Accounting for Consideration Given by a Vendor to a Customer (including a Reseller of the Vendor's Products), costs related to revenue sharing arrangements are expensed at the time the related revenue is recognized.